Alice Holland, Countess of Kent: Later years

 Alice's husband died on 25 April 1397.
 In 1399, King Richard was deposed, and the throne was usurped by Henry IV, the son-in-law of her elder sister, Joan.
-In January 1400, Alice's eldest son Thomas, who had succeeded his father as the 3rd Earl of Kent, was captured at Cirencester and beheaded without a trial by a mob of angry citizens| as a consequence of having been one of the chief conspirators in the Epiphany Rising.
+In January 1400, Alice's eldest son Thomas, who had succeeded his father as the 3rd Earl of Kent, was captured at Cirencester and beheaded without a trial by a mob of angry citizens as a consequence of having been one of the chief conspirators in the Epiphany Rising.
 The rebels had hoped to seize and murder King Henry, and immediately restore King Richard to the throne.
-Less than three years earlier, her brother Richard FitzAlan, 11th Earl of Arundel and a Lord Appellant had been executed for his opposition to King Richard.
+Less than three years earlier, her brother Richard FitzAlan, 11th Earl of Arundel and a Lord Appellant, had been executed for his opposition to King Richard.

-Alice herself died on 17 March 1416 at the age of sixty-six years.
+Alice herself died on 17 March 1416 at the age of sixty-six.
+She is buried at Wells Cathedral.

 Descendants

-Alice had many illustrious descendants which included English kings Edward IV, Richard III (and his consort Queen Anne), and Henry VII, from the latter of whom descended the Tudor monarchs.
+Alice had many illustrious descendants which included English kings Edward IV, Richard III (and his consort Queen Anne) and Henry VII, from the latter of whom descended the Tudor monarchs.
 Alice was also an ancestress of Scottish king James II of Scotland and his successors, which included Mary, Queen of Scots and James I of England.
-Her other notable descendants include the last queen consort of Henry VIII, Catherine Parr; Richard Neville, 16th Earl of Warwick known in history as Warwick the Kingmaker; Cecily Bonville; Isabel Ingoldisthorpe, wife of John Neville, 1st Marquess of Montagu; John Tiptoft, 1st Earl of Worcester, and Anne Bourchier, 7th Baroness Bourchier.
-Living descendants of Lady Alice FitzAlan include the current British Royal Family.
+Her other notable descendants include the last queen consort of Henry VIII, Catherine Parr; Richard Neville, 16th Earl of Warwick—known in history as Warwick the Kingmaker; Cecily Bonville; John Tiptoft, 1st Earl of Worcester and the scandalous Anne Bourchier, 7th Baroness Bourchier.
+Living descendants of Alice FitzAlan include the current British royal family.